-Corporate Partner David Solomon was a featured columnist for the Midwest Business Brokers and Intermediaries (MBBI) July 2018 newsletter on the topic of Legal Ethical Issues in Mergers & Acquisition Transactions.
+Corporate Partner David Solomon was a featured columnist for the Midwest Business Brokers and Intermediaries (MBBI) July 2018 newsletter on the topic of Legal Ethical Issues in Mergers & Acquistion Transactions.

 Owners of a closely-held business typically "wear many hats".
 It is not uncommon for an entrepreneur who started their business with friends or family members to act as a member of the board of directors and CEO of the business and may perhaps also be the company’s landlord.
 So, when a business owner decides to sell their company and is ready to hire a lawyer, it begs the question, who is the lawyer’s client?